Manafort’s Expensive Suits Were the Talk of the Courtroom Today

-Paul Manafort’s elaborate suit collection was the subject of much discussion in a Virginia courtroom Wednesday, as his trial for bank fraud and tax evasion charges entered its second day.
+Paul Manafort’s elaborate suit collection was the subject of much discussion in a Virginia courtroom Wednesday, as his trial for bank fraud and tax-evasion charges entered its second day.

 In an attempt to illustrate for jurors the lavish lifestyle Manafort led while working as a consultant for pro-Russian politicians in Ukraine, prosecutors produced volumes of invoices showing his regular purchases of pricey menswear.
-But when they tried to submit into evidence photos of the suits, U.S. District Judge Judge T.S.
+But when they tried to submit into evidence photos of the suits, U.S. District Judge T.S.
 Ellis III reprimanded them.

 “The government doesn’t want to prosecute someone for wearing nice clothes,” he said at one point, pushing the prosecutors to move on.